madhavanmalolan/ffmpegandroidlibrary/README.md

 	"output_file.mp4"
     });
 ```
+##Success stories
+Using this library?
+Tell us how it helped you and check out how it helped others [here](https://github.com/madhavanmalolan/ffmpegandroidlibrary/wiki/Success-stories)

 ## Contribute
 Feel free to modify this (overly simple) library to suit your needs.
 PRs accepted!

 ## Manual compilation
 This library contains the most codecs pre compiled.
 However, if it doesn't suit your needs you can recompile the libraries manually.
-[Here is a guide on how to do it](https://medium.com/madhavanmalolan/ffmpeg-for-android-b307f2613c82 "Madhavan Malolan Blog") (Exactly what was used for generating the shared libraries in this project).
+[Here is a guide on how to do it](https://github.com/madhavanmalolan/ffmpegandroidlibrary/wiki) (Exactly what was used for generating the shared libraries in this project).

 ## License